ebellocchia/ai_ml_playground/transformer/README.md

 CUDA is used to speed up the training.
 Being a small model, I trained it on my laptop (NVIDIA RTX 4090 Mobile).

-The current implementation works character by character and the context length is 128 characters, so the generated output sounds like a fairy tale or shakespeare writing, but the plot is not consistent and sentences don't really make sense (which is normal with this kind of training).\
+The current implementation works character-by-character and the context length is 128 characters, so the generated output sounds like a fairy tale or a shakespeare writing, but the plot is not consistent and sentences don't really make sense (which is normal with a character-by-character training).\
 There is also not much variety because the dataset is small.\

 Next step is using a tokenizer instead of working character by character.